HomeDing/homeding.github.io/boards/d1mini.md

 There are some shields for the board forma factor available.
 Here some examples:

 {% imgcard "/boards/d1mini-8x8rgbshield.jpg", "" %}
-The D1 8x8 RGB Shield has 64 WS2812 LEDs that can be addressed using the [Neo Element](/elements/light/neo.md) using `"config": "rgb"`.
+The D1 Mini 8x8 RGB Shield has 64 WS2812 LEDs that
+can be addressed using the [Neo Element](/elements/light/neo.md).

+The data signal for the chain of WS2812 LEDs is bound to D4.

+The WS2812 leds use `"config": "rgb"`.
 {% endimgcard %}

 {% imgcard "/boards/d1mini-freeshield.jpg", "" %}
-This shield can be used to apply special configurations by soldering.
+This is a shield you can use to create and apply special configurations by soldering components on the free grid.
 {% endimgcard %}

 {% imgcard "/boards/d1mini-sht30shield.jpg", "" %}
-The SHT30 shield with a digital temperature and humidity sensor can be stacked upon a board or by using a Qwiic connector cable.
+The SHT30 shield with a digital temperature and humidity sensor can be stacked upon a board or can be attached by using a Qwiic connector cable.
 {% endimgcard %}

 {% imgcard "/boards/d1mini-sdshield.jpg", "" %}
-TODO:

-The Micro SD Card shield adds a sd card slot to the SPI bus.
+The D1-Mini SD Card shield adds a sd card slot for min sd cards to the standard SPI bus.

-* D5 CLK
-* D6 MISO
-* D7 MOSI
-* D4 CS
+The CS assignment can be changed on the back of the shield by cutting the default (D4) wiring and soldering a bridge for another pin.

 {% endimgcard %}